What are the three new Bilt 2.0 cards?

 What is the Bilt Blue card?

-The Bilt card is the cheapest option of them all as it has no annual fee.
+The Bilt Blue card is the new no annual fee card in the Bilt portfolio.
 Here are all the perks and benefits of having the Bilt Blue card:

 - 1X points on everyday spend